ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 We need to figure out how to schedule jobs for the CPU.
+This is extremely similar